wanchain/go-wanchain/docs/WanPoS_getting_started_manual.md

 ## 6.1.
 PoS account creation

-Before you run a PoS node you should create an account for work.
+Before you run a PoS node you should create an account.

 ```
 $ gwan --pluto console --exec "personal.newAccount('Your Password')"